 NEW CANAAN, Conn.
-High school football, a fall festival with beer and food and a manga club gathering are some of the events planned for this weekend in and around New Canaan.
+High school football, a celebration of reading with Star Wars and the final day of a library art exhibit are some of the events planned for this weekend in around New Canaan.

-New Canaan High School Field Hockey: 4 p.m.
-The New Canaan High School field hockey team hosts the Stamford High School Black Knights at Dunning Stadium.
+New Canaan High School Football: 7 p.m.
+The New Canaan High School Rams will host the Brien McMahon High School Senators at Dunning Stadium.
 New Canaan High School, 11 Farm Road.

 New Canaan Farmers Market: 10 a.m. to 2 p.m.
-Vendors sell farm fresh foods, soaps, crafts and other treats in the Center School Parking Lot at the corner of Maple and Main streets.
-The Farmers Market is open every Saturday, rain or shine, through Nov.
+Visit with vendors selling farm fresh foods, soaps, crafts and other treats at the Center School Parking Lot on the corner of Maple and Main streets.
+The farmers market is open every Saturday, rain or shine, through Nov.
 17. Center School Parking Lot.

 Do you have an event you'd like to publicize?
 Visit our Events page and add your event to our calendar.